Running Jobs Through Scheduler (SLURM)

 ※ You can use the “sinfo –help” command to check the “sinfo” command options.

-※ If you are using an application for deep learning or machine learning, please specify the application type, such as TensorFlow, Caffe, R, and PyTorch.
+※ If you are using an application for deep learning or machine learning, please specify it clearly as TensorFlow, Caffe, R, PyTorch, etc.

 [Table of SBATCH option name per application]